poanchen/add-alexa-rank-ifttt/README.md

 ## Getting started

 ### Prerequisites:
-- Python 2.7 or better
+- Python 2.7 or up
 - A remote web server that allows you to run a cron job

 ### Installation